ksiman14/algo_practice/00_strings/README.md

 #### String Shrink

 Given a string, write a function to "shrink" the string using the counts of repeated characters.
-If the "shrunk" string would be longer than the original, the function should just return the original string.
+If the "shrunk" string would be equal in length or longer than the original, the function should just return the original string.
 Assume the string has no spaces or special characters.

 Ex: 'baaaa' -> 'b1a4'
 Ex: 'mississippi' -> 'mississippi' ('m1i1s2i1s2i1p2i1' is longer)